Child Life Therapy

 Volunteers are a vital part of the child life team.
 Volunteers work in the playroom to provide one-on-one play with the patient in a group setting.
 When a patient is unable to leave his room, volunteers can go to the patient’s room to provide age-appropriate activities and opportunities for play on an individual basis.
 If you are interested in becoming a child life volunteer, please contact volunteer services at (304) 388-7426 to begin the application process.

-Because a child needs more than medicine to heal, the pet therapy program provides the patient therapeutic opportunities to interact with trained therapy dogs.
+Because a child needs more than medicine to heal, animal-assisted activities provide the patient therapeutic opportunities to interact with trained therapy dogs.
 Local volunteers and their therapy dogs allow the patient to interact and play with their four-legged friends.
 These interactions often result in reduced anxiety, reduced pain and a more positive outlook on the hospital experience.
 With parent approval, the child life specialist or other pediatric staff will arrange for these special visitors at the patient’s bedside.
 Please check the calendar in the playroom for scheduled pet therapy visits.

 Donating items to the pediatric department